Saturday, July 2, 2011

 8. Microenterprise Projects

 G.I.A.N.T.
-Non Profit team members visited several hospitals in Haiti as part of our summer 2011 health needs assessment trip.
-We met with the medical directors of each hospital and we discussed the needs of each hospital with both First Lady Sophia Martelly, and Dr Claude Surena who is the Coordonnateur Commission National pour la Reprise du Secteur Sante.
+Non Profit team members visited several hospitals in Haiti as part of our summer 2011, and summer 2013 health needs assessment trips.
+We met with the medical directors of each hospital and we discussed the needs of each hospital with both First Lady Sophia Martelly, and the Minister of Health.

-As of now about $500,000 worth of medical supplies and equipment have recently arrived in Haiti.
+As of now over $1,500,000 worth of medical supplies and equipment have arrived in Haiti.

-The first shipment was made possible by Northside Hospital in Atlanta, Georgia.
+One of our first shipments was made possible by Northside Hospital in Atlanta, Georgia.
 Mr. Joe Beasley and Nell Diallo of Medshare were very instrumental in facilitating the partnership with Northside Hospital.

-MedShare International was responsible for the loading of our first shipment to Haiti on Thursday December 1st 2011.
+MedShare International was responsible for the loading of a recent shipment to Haiti on Thursday December 1st 2011.

 Many thanks to our partners: